ideaChenGo/FS2/README.md

 The main idea to build this was to learn more of C++ and IoT specially when dealing with bigger requests as sending an image through this small boards.
 Challenges are many if you would like to collaborate:

-    1. FAILSAFE UPLOAD detect if the upload went wrong and try to repeat it 2 or 3 times giving a signal tothe user when succeded
+    1. FAILSAFE UPLOAD detect if the upload went wrong and try to repeat it 2 or 3 times giving a signal to the user when succeded
     2. EXTEND THIS to work also takimg advantage of Arducam 5Mp and their 8 megas flash memory.
-       That will enable taking pictures offline
+       That will enable taking pictures offline up to this native storage capacity.
-    3. OFFLINE PICTURES adding a flash card reader to this.
+    3. OFFLINE PICTURES adding a flash card reader to this for the Arducam 2MP
     4. SYNC OFFLINE TO ONLINE when camera finds an available WIFI

 This are only some of the next goals.
 But is your camera, your software, so make what you want from it and learn in the process.